svmiller/eh6127/lab-scripts/ols-diagnostics.md

 I should not have passed this test, and yet I did.
 These aren’t normally distributed.
 They’re Poisson-distributed, and can’t be reals.
-Second, thse normality tests are deceptively just a test of sample size.
+Second, these normality tests are deceptively just a test of sample size.
 The more observations you have, the more sensitive the test is to any observation in the distribution that looks anomalous.
 Three, textbooks typically say to use the K-S test if you have a large enough sample